Trinity College, Cambridge: Masters

 The head of Trinity College is called the Master.

-The role is a Crown appointment, formerly made by the monarch on the advice of the prime minister.
-Nowadays the fellows of the college propose a new master for the appointment, but the decision is formally that of the Crown.
+The role is a Crown appointment, formally made by the monarch on the advice of the prime minister.
+Nowadays, the fellows of the college propose a new master for the appointment, but the decision is formally that of the Crown.
 The first Master, John Redman, was appointed in 1546.
 Six masters subsequent to Rab Butler had been fellows of the college prior to becoming master (honorary fellow in the case of Martin Rees), the last of these being Sir Gregory Winter, appointed on 2 October 2012.
 He was succeeded by Dame Sally Davies, the first female Master of Trinity College, on 8 October 2019.